-- Employers' and employees' contributions of £4,689,000 and £2,162,000 (2019: £3,926,000 and £1,930,000) respectively outstanding in the normal course of collection at the year end and subsequently paid over within the statutory time limit. - £169,000 is due from the Environment Agency Closed Fund (2019: £72,000) in respect of administration expenses and VAT reclaimed.
+- Employers' and employees' contributions of £4,634k and £2,148k (2020: £4,689k and £2,162k) respectively outstanding in the normal course of collection at the year end and subsequently paid over within the statutory time limit. - £nil is due from the Environment Agency Closed Fund (2020: £169k) in respect of administration expenses and VAT reclaimed. - Overpaid benefits to be returned to the fund represent recoveries being made from members who have had funds paid to them after they have died.